adeliz/plotly.datasources/README.md

 }
 ```

-The data sources object is an array of data source where each element is defined this way :
+The data sources object is an array of data source where each element can be request parameters or data.
+It is defined this way for web requests :

 ```javascript
 {
   "id":"uniq", //uniq id of the datasource